yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Theme Guide-en.md

 #### draft

-Marks the article as a draft.
-When set to true, the article cannot be published and is only available for local development preview.
+Marks the post as a draft.
+When set to true, the post cannot be published and is only available for local development preview.
 Default is false.

 #### pin

-Pins the article to the top.
-The higher the number, the higher the priority of the pinned article.
+Pins the post to the top.
+The higher the number, the higher the priority of the pinned post.
 Default is 0, which means not pinned.

 #### toc

 Generate table of contents.
 Shows h2 to h4 headings.
-Determined by the global configuration `global.toc` by default, but can be overridden individually in each article.
+Determined by the global configuration `global.toc` by default, but can be overridden individually in each post.

 #### lang

-Specifies the article language.
+Specifies the post language.
 Only one language can be specified.
-If not specified, the article will be displayed in all language paths by default.
+If not specified, the post will be displayed in all language paths by default.

 ```md
 # src/config.ts